Katelyn Rowland: International career

 Rowland has represented the United States on the under-15, under-17, under-20, and under-23 national teams.
 In 2014, she was the starting goalkeeper at the 2014 FIFA U-20 Women's World Cup and 2014 CONCACAF Women's U-20 Championship tournaments and was awarded the Golden Glove award at the CONCACAF Championship after tallying four shutouts.

 Coaching career

-Upon her retirement, Rowland joined the Courage as an assistant goalkeeping coach.
+Upon her retirement, Rowland joined the North Carolina Courage as an assistant goalkeeping coach in March 2025.
+In 2026, following Sean Nahas and Nathan Thackeray's departures, she was named the head goalkeeping coach under new head coach Mak Lind.